 Massif.
 The occasional strong winds remind the dry Southern regions

 of El Medano.
 But without the surf, which is prevented by long

 Artificial air cooling and or at least fans are said to be priorities in the capital during the peak of summer.

 Look at the geographical conditions of the proper South of the island with Playa de las Las Americas, Los Cristianos, Adeje and windy El Medano.

 There is the saying that the strongest winds occur by El Medano in the very south of Tenerife, where surfing is at its best.
 However, the La Orotava Valley with Puerto de la Cruz and Los Realejos was visited by a whirlwind gale of 120km/hour for the 2nd time in 2010 within 5 years.
 Only Mount Teide was hit at 160km/hour during the February Cylone of Tenerife in 2010.

 However the deadliest Tenerife storm of all recorded times in the Canary Islands took place from November 6 of 1826 onward.
-It was the hurricane Bethencourt Gonzalez.
+It was the hurricane Bethencourt Gonzalez also called El Aluvion.
 It hit the Orotava Valley in particular.
 Of course, roads have been improved since then, most houses are built better and weather forecasts are there to warn.